 Many alcoholics tell a similar story, which goes something like this:

 Not long after having their first drink, often in high school, nonfunctional alcoholics might begin to exhibit symptoms reminiscent of the symptoms of mental illness… and they are often treated for mental illness instead of alcoholism.
 Common symptoms of alcoholism (and mental disorder):

-- Poor concentration and lack of sleep, loss of interest, suicidal thoughts (depression)
+- Poor concentration, lack of sleep, loss of interest, suicidal thoughts (depression)

-- Voices in the head, social withdrawal, lack of emotions (schizophrenia)
+- Voices in the head, social withdrawal, lack of emotions, memory issues (schizophrenia)

-- Mood swings, irritability, and low self-esteem (bipolar disorder)
+- Mood swings, depression, irritability, and low self-esteem (bipolar disorder)

-- Fear of being in public (social anxiety disorder)
+- Fear of being in public, fear of embarrassment (social anxiety disorder)

 - Violent behavior, violating rules, lying, bullying, irresponsible work ethic (antisocial personality disorder)